arjunperi/Interactive-Poker-Engine/doc/DESIGN_EXERCISE.md

  }
 ```

-This class's purpose is to run the actual gameplay.
+This class's purpose is to run the actual gameplay itself.
 ```java
  public class Game {
      public void runGame(){}